acoli-repo/AURIS/guidelines/draft/refexp.md

-**sources**:
-- Christian Chiarcos, Manfred Stede, Saskia Warzecha (2019), Nominale referentielle Ausdrücke, In: Stede, M. (Ed.).
-(2016).
-Handbuch Textannotation: Potsdamer Kommentarkorpus 2.0 (Vol. 8).
-Universitätsverlag Potsdam, p.55-70
-- Olga Krasavina and Christian Chiarcos (2007), PoCoS.
-Potsdam Coreference Scheme, First Linguistic Annotation Workshop (LAW-2007), held in conjunction with ACL-2007, Prague, Czech Republic, June 2007
-- NOT YET: Christian Chiarcos and Olga Krasavina (2005), PoCoS.
-Potsdam Coreference Scheme.
-University of Potsdam, Germany
-- consolidated and revised by Christian Chiarcos
-- see Readme.md for contributors and revision history

-# Automated Pre-Annotation of Markables
+# 3. Automated Pre-Annotation of Markables

-Texts for annotation should be automatically pre-annotated for nominal referring expressions.
+Texts for annotation should be automatically pre-annotated for referring expressions.
 This document contains the guidelines for the algorithm.
-Normally, this is irrelevant for manual annotation and can be skipped.
+Normally, this is irrelevant for manual annotation and can be skipped by annotators.

 We provide a pre-annotation routine that identifies referring expressions along with